procinproc/PiP/doc/README-html.md

 The following procedure attaches all PiP tasks and PiP root which created those tasks.
 Each PiP task is treated as a GDB inferior in PiP-gdb.

-Note that PiP-glibc and PiP-gdb packages are required to do this.
+**Note: The functionalities in this section can only work with the process mode and PiP-glibc and PiP-gdb must be installed properly.**

     $ pip-gdb
     (pip-gdb) attach PID